abbasymot/RedisLeaderboard/README.md

 Go to the RedisLeaderboard direcotry using ```cd RedisLeaderboard```.

-To run the container, use the `docker-compose --build` command.
+To run the container, use the `docker-compose up --build` command.
 You can also add `-d` to run it in detached mode.

 You can check the container's status using the `docker ps` command.